 Regulatory activities implementation

-- Definition of optimal regulatory roadmap for international market entry
+- Definition of an optimal regulatory roadmap for global market entry

 - Critical analysis of regulatory development plans